Probate Q&A Series

 • Document Certification: Obtain certified copies of the death certificate and filed affidavit to satisfy DMV requirements.

-• DMV Forms: Use Form MVR-615 for title by affidavit.
-Check the North Carolina DMV website for the latest forms and fee schedule.
+• DMV Forms: Check the North Carolina DMV website for the latest forms and fee schedule.

 • Fees and Taxes: Expect title fees and possible highway use taxes.
-Fees vary by vehicle type and county.
+Fees vary by vehicle type and transaction.

 Take Action with Pierce Law Group